Delegate certificates improve STIR/SHAKEN

 Delegate certificates extend the triangle of trust, described above, to VoIP Entities that originate calls where the calling numbers were issued by some other telephone number service provider.

-First, the TN service provider requests a CA certificate from a SHAKEN Certificate Authority.
-A CA certificate is different from the usual SHAKEN certificates used to sign calls.
-The CA certificate is used only to issue delegate certificates.
+Having obtained this SPC token, the TN provider then uses it to obtain a Subordinate CA certificate from a SHAKEN Certificate Authority.
+A Subordinate CA certificate is different from the usual SHAKEN certificates used to sign calls.
+The Subordinate CA certificate is used only to issue delegate certificates.

-The terminating service provider will verify call authentication using the base or rcd PASSporT that was signed with the delegate certificate.
-In addition to the usual verfication process, the verification service will verify the scope of the chain of certificates and TNAuthLists to make sure the call information is within the scope of the certificates.
+The terminating service provider will verify call authentication using the base or RCD PASSporT that was signed with the delegate certificate.
+In addition to the usual verification process, the verification service will verify the scope of the chain of certificates and TNAuthLists to make sure the call information is within the scope of the certificates.

 Status of delegate certificates